Skip to Content

 For the full list of error codes the API returns, see the error codes reference.

-Token endpoint returns 401 / widget shows “session error”
+401 from the token endpoint or widget shows “session error”

 ”stripe_not_connected”

 What you see.
-First call to showCancelFlow returns 409 with this code.
+The first attempt to open the cancel flow returns 409 with this code.
 The widget shows the session-error gate.

 Cause.
 Your Stripe Connect handshake has not completed for the mode the widget is running in.
 Common case: you connected test mode in the dashboard, ran the widget in test mode against your real subscription, and then flipped to live without connecting live mode first.